imranrazik/imranrazik.github.io/index.md

 2. *Which factors (such as age, association, or cooperativeness) are most important for predicting the development of new social relationships in vampire bats?*
 3. *Can we control partner choice in vampire bats by experimentally manipulating opportunities to cooperate?*

+As I continue with my experiments, I plan on providing more frequent updates [here](https://imranrazik.github.io/Blog.html) Reach out if you have any questions or want to talk vampire bats!